Rex Patrick: Australian Senate (2017–2022)

 On 30 October 2017, Xenophon announced Patrick as his Senate replacement, and the nomination was lodged with the South Australian Parliament on 1 November.
 Premier Jay Weatherill revealed that an NXT Senate candidate from the 2016 election, Tim Storer, had "assert[ed] rights" to the vacancy.
 On 14 November, Patrick was confirmed as the replacement senator by a joint sitting of the SA Parliament.
 He became a senator on 15 November when he was sworn in by the Senate.

 Within three days of his appointment, Patrick defended the appointment of Xenophon as an advisor on a part-time contract, but Xenophon subsequently announced that he would leave the role "within weeks".

 Patrick used his first speech in the Senate to call for more parliamentary oversight of the Australian Intelligence Community.

 In December 2017, Patrick informed the Turnbull Government that NXT would suspend negotiations on welfare reform because a minister had failed to answer "reasonable questions".
 Patrick said that was part of "a broader problem with regard to the government’s preparedness to be appropriately open and accountable".

+Notably Patrick supported the blocked a vote in the Senate that would've seen an inquiry into the Liberal and National Party government "Grass-gate" scandal.
+Labor was pursuing the Energy Minister Angus Taylor over his interest in a family company linked to an investigation into alleged illegal land clearing.